android254/android254.github.io/README.md

 ### To Do List

-Add the various things that you are working on.

 - [ ] Adding bounce animations to the home page
 - [x] Creating a gallery
 - [x] Updating the website to the Maa 2.0 framework